How to Live With a Narcissist Husband? 15 Signs and Ways to Deal

 2. High amounts of conflict

-Every couple has arguments from time to time, but you’re likely to experience frequent conflict if you have a narcissistic husband.
+Every couple has arguments from time to time, but you’re likely to experience frequent conflict if you are living with a narcissistic husband.
 In some cases, you may have arguments on an almost daily basis.

 These arguments arise because a narcissist is extremely sensitive to any perceived slights.
 They will take offense if you fail to give them the attention and admiration they feel they deserve.